 Ergonomics & Physics

-Left-Handed Optimization:
+Left-Handed Handwriting:

 Before fixing the issue, we must understand why left-handed writing feels “laggy” and prone to errors.
 According to clinical guidelines from the NHS (National Health Service) , the direction of the stroke fundamentally alters the stress on the pen nib.